alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-This page will cover:
+When they've read this page, the user will:

-- understands if they need a licence or certificate
+- understand if they need a licence or certificate
-- understands how to apply
+- understand how to apply
-- understands who to contact if they have a question
+- understand who to contact if they have a question